spywhere/plug.nvim/docs/extensions/skip.md

 ## Event Handling

-The extension will use the following events for its functionality
+The extension will use the following events for its functionality.

 ### `plugin`

-Check if the plugin is being skipped, if so prevent the plugin from loading
+Check if the plugin is being skipped, if so prevent the plugin from loading.

 ### `plugin_options`

-Perform proxy for plugin disable options
+Perform proxy for plugin disable options.